Parallel approximation of min-max problems

-Notice that the minimum in the definition of $\mu_\varepsilon(R)$ is taken over \emph{all} density operators, not just those consistent with $R$.
-Each term in the summation serves to penalize any violation of consistency in the choice of $\rho_1,\dots,\rho_a$ by adding the magnitude of that violation to Bob's probability of victory.
-The $a/\varepsilon$ factor amplifies the penalty so as to remove incentive for Alice to select an inconsistent course of action.
-Indeed, it is clear that The following ``rounding'' theorem establishes a specific rate of convergence for this limit and a means by which near-optimal points for $\lambda(R)$ are efficiently computed from near-optimal points for $\mu_\varepsilon(R)$.
+Notice that the minimum in the definition of $\mu_\varepsilon(\bA,\bP)$ is taken over \emph{all} $k$-tuples $(\rho_1,\dots,\rho_k)$ of density operators, not just those in $\bA$.
+Each term in the summation serves to penalize any violation of the conditions required for membership in $\bA$ by adding the magnitude of that violation to the objective function.
+The $k/\varepsilon$ factor amplifies the penalty so as to remove incentive to select an element outside of $\bA$.
+Indeed, it is clear that